Bigaston/easy-bot/README.md

 	"hi" : {
 		"monday" : "It's monday!",
 		"#errorCommand#" : "You need to specify a day!"
-	}
+	},
+	"other-test" : {
+		"yes" : "YES!!",
+		"#errorCommand#" : "You need to specify an argument!", "#default#" : "You choose the default branch with %1%" }
-	"#errorCommand#" : "No command like this!"
+	"#errorCommand#" : "No command like this!",
 }
 ```